NeusaM21/pdf-insight-bot/README.en.md

 ## ✍️ Author

 Project created by [**NeusaM21**](https://github.com/NeusaM21) as part of her Applied AI portfolio.
-Built with passion, study, and ✨ lots of coffee.
+Built with passion, lots of learning, and ✨ an unhealthy amount of coffee.

 ---